Anassarwar14/Chat-Nest-AI/README.md

 - **Email**: anassarwar14@gmail.com
 - **Linkedin**: https://www.linkedin.com/in/anassarwar14/

----
+## Acknowledgements
-Developed with passion for AI innovation ❤
+- Developed with passion for AI innovation ❤
-Special thanks to Groq Cloud, Llama, Pinecone, LangChain, and the creators of open-source tools and libraries that made this project possible 🌟
+- Special thanks to Groq Cloud, Llama, Pinecone, LangChain, and the creators of open-source tools and libraries that made this project possible.
-Inspired by the vision to create unique and interactive AI-driven experiences.
+- Inspired by the vision to create unique and interactive AI-driven experiences.

-Made with ❤️ by Anas
+- Made with ❤️ by Anas